acornprover/acornprover.org/docs/tutorial/induction.md

 }
 ```

 This is essentially the same logic as the first example, just written as a single function.
 The `forall` statement works like it's an anonymous, inline theorem.
 The last line of an `if` statement works like it's the conclusion of a theorem.
-So these two
+So in this code:

 ```acorn
 // Named theorem version